MatheusGrilo/api-flask-blog/README.md

 # API FLASK BLOG

-This is a blog API I made with technologies such as Flask and Flask-SQLAlchemy.
+This is a blog API I made with technologies such as Flask, Flask-SQLAlchemy, Flask-Migrate.

 ## Installation